Mfr4nc1s/ENVS_5480_Final_Project/README.md

 # code finished on April.04/2024
-# file name: Final assignment.qmd
+# file name of script: Final assignment.qmd
+# file name of report: Probability of finding spotted knapweed in Lac du Bois